 Due to the risk of theft or loss, all devices (laptops, desktops, smartphones, tablets, etc.) tagged by ITS must be encrypted using the ITS-managed encryption systems.
-Encryption shall be provided, at no additional charge, for any ITS-tagged device used by Weill Cornell Medical College faculty, staff, students, administrative officials, or - in select cases - affiliates.
+Encryption shall be provided, at no additional charge, for any ITS-tagged or registered device used by Weill Cornell Medicine faculty, staff, students, administrative officials, or - in select cases - affiliates.

 - Full (“whole disk”) encryption of your device using an ITS-managed encryption solution that is native to the operating system (BitLocker Drive Encryption for Windows, FileVault 2 for Mac OS X)